-You’re not alone – many people often overlook this annual tax.
+You’re not alone – one of the essential tasks of any home buyer is to check the ongoing cost of owning a property.
+But many people often overlook this task and forget to factor in annual tax.
 Different cities and municipalities within Canada have widely different residential property tax rates.
 But don’t assume that you can’t afford to look for homes in a highly-desired city in Ontario.
-While Ottawa does have one of the highest property tax rates in the province, Scarborough and Toronto have the two lowest rates.
+While Ottawa does have one of the highest property tax rates in the province, Toronto, conversely, has the lowest rates.

 How is property tax calculated?

 Property tax is an annual fee imposed on all properties – residential and commercial – in a city or municipality to generate revenue to support the council’s operating budgets.
 The operating budgets support the maintenance, renewal and creation of the infrastructure needed to provide services to the people.
 The infrastructure includes emergency response services, public transportation and the public library system.

 Property taxes vary from city to city as each city council sets its own rate and chooses which taxes to include.
 In Ontario, the residential property tax rate includes both a base property tax rate as well as an education tax.
 Every year, the Municipal Property Assessment Corporation assesses the values of all the homes in the region.
 Each assessed home value is then multiplied by the residential property tax rate to calculate the total property tax due for the year for that home .